 Somatostatin analogues (such as ocreotide) may be used for the prophylaxis of carcinoid crisis, depending on the presence of carcinoid syndrome, how well it is controlled, and the type and degree of surgery planned.
 In the highest risk patients, octreotide can be started 24 hours prior to the operation and continued for 48 hours post-operatively.

-Gastric NETs management depends on their subtype.
-Type 1 and type 2 have a very low metastatic potential, therefore can usually be treated with endoscopic resection and annual surveillance.
-Type 3 are more aggressive lesions, therefore management is often partial or total gastrectomy with lymph node clearance.
+Gastric NETs management grade, as the lower subtypes often have a very low metastatic potential, therefore can usually be treated with endoscopic resection and annual surveillance.
+However, the more aggressive lesions should be treated more aggressively, requiring gastrectomy with regional lymph node clearance.

 Small intestinal NETs are almost always malignant.
-Resection of the tumour with mesenteric lymph node clearance is performed regardless of the presence of liver metastases.
+Resection of the tumour with mesenteric lymph node clearance is nearly always performed, regardless of the presence of liver metastases.

-Colonic NETs have the worst prognosis of any gastrointestinal NET, with their treatment often requiring a partial colectomy and regional lymph node clearance.
+Colonic NETs have the worst prognosis of any gastrointestinal NET, with their treatment often requiring a segmental colectomy with regional lymph node clearance.
 Rectal NETs have a more benign character, with smaller tumours treated with endoscopic resection and larger tumours requiring either AP resection or low anterior resection.

-- Gastroenteropancreatic neuroendocrine tumours originate from neuroendocrine cells in the tubular gastrointestinal tract and the pancreas
+- Gastroenteropancreatic neuroendocrine tumours (GEP-NETs) originate from neuroendocrine cells in the gastrointestinal tract and the pancreas

-- Any suspected case should be investigated initially via Chromogranin A and 5-HIAA serum levels
+- Any suspected case should be investigated initially via Chromogranin A levels and subsequent endoscopic and CT imaging

 - Surgery is the only curative treatment, however many tumours will already have metastasised at presentation